Coyote-31/eu4_mod_Royal_Eagle_UI/README.md

 ## 📄 Description

-The goal of this mod is to enhance the vanilla experience of the game and keep it ironman compatible.
+The goal of this mod is to enhance the graphical vanilla experience of the game and keep it ironman compatible.

 **Main features :**
 - **Change all fonts** (Interface/Tooltip/Map/etc...) with cleaner ones and add outline for more contrast.
-- **Change fonts colours** by more vibrant ones.
+- **Change font colours** by more vibrant ones.
 - **Customize many sprites** of the interface to enhance visibility, respecting the vanilla art.
 - **Adjust and align** perfectly interface's backgrounds, texts and icons *in the whole game*.
 - **Change many map textures** : Sea, Lands, Borders, Font, Fog of war, Sky reflection ...
-- **Enhance map units panels** with brighter background colours and better spacing and alignments.
+- **Enhance map units panels** with brighter background colours, better spacing and alignments.
-- **Add / Enhance / Refactor localisation** with colour or shorten length for example. *With big bonus in french (peace treaties / important dialog / Rebels / ... ).*
+- **Add / Enhance / Refactor some localisations** with colour or shorten length for example. *With big bonus in french (peace treaties / important dialog / Rebels / ... ).*
 - **Fix some visual bugs** from the vanilla game.
 Like shields, transparency of icons and sprites, missing texts or icons, etc...
-- **Customize rebels shields colours by group** : Autonomy, Separatism, Religious, Nobles, Government related)
+- **Customize rebels shields colours by group** : Autonomy, Separatism, Religious, Nobles, Government related.
-- **Rework the event interface** to be compatible with `The Great Exhibition`.
+- **Rework the event interface** to be compatible with the mod : `The Great Exhibition`.

-*!
-This mod enhances a lot of UI related things so it may be incompatible with other mods changing any .gui, .gfx files, images and sprites of the interface or map textures.*
+⛔ *This mod enhances a lot of UI and Map related things so it may be incompatible with other mods changing any .gui, .gfx files, images and sprites of the interface or map textures.*

-### How to install :
+## 💾 How to install :

-## 📚 Documentation
+You can install Royal Eagle UI on steam like any other mod with the steam workshop.
+Or you can download and install manually the mod from links bellow.

-### How it works :
+### Steam Workshop :

 ### Repository & Releases :